pmlmodelling/pylag/doc/source/install/installation.rst

 Alternative installation methods
 --------------------------------

 In principle, there are several other ways *PyLag* can be installed.
 For example, using `virtualenv <https://virtualenv.pypa.io/en/stable/>`_; or by using *pip* to perform a local install with the ``--user`` flag.
 The main thing to watch out for with these other methods is dependency issues.
-In particular, *PyLag* leverages functionality within the `PyFVCOM <https://pypi.org/project/PyFVCOM/>`_ and `PyQt-fit <https://pyqt-fit.readthedocs.io/en/latest/index.html>`_ packages.
-When building using *Conda*, pre-built versions of theses packages are brought down and installed automatically.
-However, with custom installs, they may need to be installed separately.
 Furthermore, *Conda* correctly configures your environment to make it possible to run *PyLag* in serial or parallel modes.
 When not using *Conda*, you will likely have to configure your environment to support parallel execution (and, in-fact, installation).

 This is because *PyLag* includes a dependency on the python package `MPI for Python <https://mpi4py.readthedocs.io/en/stable/>`_.
 To install *MPI for Python*, it is first necessary to ensure that you have a working MPI implementation on your system, and that all paths to MPI libraries and header files have been correctly set.
 You must use your Linux package manager to install a working MPI Implementation.
 On my laptop running Fedora 27, the following commands suffice: